This post may contain affiliate links. Please see my disclosure policy.

 - Pour room temperature caramel sauce over cooled cheesecake bars, tilting the pan slightly to coat evenly (or gently spreading with an offset spatula).

 - Chill cheesecake bars: Chill bars in the refrigerator for at least 4 hours.
-Just before cutting, chill in the freezer for 30 minutes.
+Before cutting, transfer pan to the freezer and chill for 30 minutes.
 Carefully lift parchment and place bars on a cutting board; use a sharp knife lightly coated with nonstick spray to cut into bars.
 Sprinkle with flaky salt and serve.

-- Store leftover bars cheesecake bars in an airtight container in the refrigerator up to 2 days.
+- Store leftover bars in an airtight container in the refrigerator up to 2 days.

 Notes